hashgraph/hedera-mirror-node/docs/design/hts.md

 -   Will a `token_id` and `symbol` be assigned a value for HBARs?
 -   Should token only entity items exist in their own table or be added to `t_entities`?
 -   Should `account_balance` `accountNum` and `accountRealmNum` be migrated into `entityId` or should token_balance also use `accountNum` and `accountRealmNum` instead of `entityId`?
+-   What filer options should be provided for new Token API's